Mayank730/sql-data-warehouse-project/README.md

 ### BI: Analytics & Reporting (Data Analytics)

 #### Objective

 Develop SQL-based analytics to deliver detailed insights into:

-8Customer Behavior*
+*Customer Behavior*

 *Product Performance*
 *Sales Trends*

 These insights empower stakeholders with key business metrics, enabling strategic decision-making

 *Data Quality*: Cleanse and resolve data quality issues prior to analysis.

 *Integration*: Combine both sources into a single, user-friendly data model designed for analytical queries.

-8Scope*: Focus on the latest dataset only; historization of data is not required.
+*Scope*: Focus on the latest dataset only; historization of data is not required.

 Documentation*: Provide clear documentation of the data model to support both business stakeholders and analytics teams.